 Tariffs are a kind of tax on imports from other countries and it could be specific in which there is a fixed rate or fee for each unit of a product or commodity brought into a nation.
 The government imposes tariffs in order to protect its own industries and companies and tries to put a restriction on the imports of foreign goods and services.

-Quota is a kind of direct restriction on the number of certain goods, products and commodities that may be permitted to be imported into a nation.
-The government issues licenses to certain group of person or companies in order to enforce quota.
+The quota is a kind of direct restriction on the number of certain goods, products, and commodities that may be permitted to be imported into a nation.
+The government issues licenses to certain groups of persons or companies in order to enforce a quota.

 These may be imposed by governments seeking to establish a manufacturing requirement in which the part of the product must be made domestically.
 Local content requirements are intended to decrease imports and occur, generally, when the major part of the product manufactured is made locally.